ModyQyW/fabric/README.md

 // for js and ts
 const config = require('@modyqyw/fabric/eslint/native');

-// for react, react-native, taro3, rax1, umi and next, with js or ts
+// for react17, react-native, taro3, rax1, umi3 and next10, with js or ts
 // const config = require('@modyqyw/fabric/eslint/react');

-// for vue2, uni-app and nuxt, with js
+// for vue2, uni-app and nuxt2, with js
 // const config = require('@modyqyw/fabric/eslint/vue2');

-// for vue2, uni-app and nuxt, with ts
+// for vue2, uni-app and nuxt2, with ts
 // const config = require('@modyqyw/fabric/eslint/vue2-typescript');

 // for vue3 and uni-app, with js